Handforth railway station

-Handforth railway station is in the town of Handforth in Cheshire, England.
-Opened in 1842, it is on the Crewe to Manchester Line.
+Handforth railway station serves Handforth, Cheshire, England.
+Opened in 1842, it is a stop on the Crewe to Manchester Line.

 History

-The station opened on 10 May 1842.
+Handforth station opened on 10 May 1842, when the Manchester and Birmingham Railway to Crewe was completed.
 The northbound ("down") platform was approximately 82 yd north of its current location.
+In 1846, the MBR merged with two other companies to form the London and North Western Railway.

-Since opening, the station has served commuters to Manchester.
-Since electrification of the line in 1960, trains through the station have been mainly electric multiple units (EMU).
+Since opening, the station has served mainly commuters to Manchester.